-Our MLitt in Writing Practice and Study is like no other Creative Writing course in the UK.
-Small, bespoke and intimate, it offers you an experience that gets you writing from week one and has you feeling like a "real" writer from the very start.
+Small, bespoke and intimate, our creative writing course gets you writing from week one and has you feeling like a "real" writer from the very start.

 This degree gives you the opportunity to translate creative interests into a fully accredited postgraduate programme of study, with flexibility and individual needs built into its delivery.
 It has been created and is directed by Professor Kirsty Gunn, an award winning international author whose work has been translated and published in a number of territories all over the world.